active, completed, or closed). Up to 50 sessions per item. Simkl returns the full session list so you can replicate the simkl.com “Rewatches” panel.

 simklID on both rows —17465appears twice.
 Group byids.simklwhen iterating; treatis_rewatch: truerows as side-cars on the canonical entry. - Canonical

-watched_episodes_countis73/73(the user finished the show originally); the rewatch row’s4/73is per-session and does NOT advance the canonical count. last_watched_atis independent on each row — canonical reflects the original final watch (2026-05-15); the rewatch row reflects its own most-recent episode (2026-05-16T20:00:00Z).rewatch_status: "active"because 4/73 <total_episodes_count.
-It would auto-flip to"completed"whenwatched_episodes_count >= total_episodes_count - not_aired_episodes_count, or you can force it via arewatch_statuswrite at any time.
-A session manually overridden to"completed"with fewer episodes watched is legal but represents an explicit user gesture, not natural progression.seasons[].episodes[]only appears on the rewatch row under this flag combo (extended=full+episode_watched_at=yes).
+watched_episodes_countis73/73(the user finished the show originally); the rewatch row’s4/73is per-session and does NOT advance the canonical count. last_watched_atis independent on each row — canonical reflects the original final watch (2026-05-15); the rewatch row reflects its own most-recent episode (2026-05-16T20:00:00Z).rewatch_status: "active"because the session is mid-coverage (4/73).
+It auto-flips to"completed"whenwatched_episodes_count >= total_episodes_count - not_aired_episodes_count.
+See Session states for the full rules.seasons[].episodes[]only appears on the rewatch row under this flag combo (extended=full+episode_watched_at=yes).
 Withoutextended=full, the rewatch row would arrive summary-only:watched_episodes_count: 0sentinel, noseasons[]block.- Movies are simpler — no

 seasons[], justmovie: { ... }, and the rewatch row’srewatch_statusalways starts atcompleted(movies have nothing to track episode-wise). - Anime rewatch rows have the same shape as show rows plus an